Members of the Remuneration Committee:

-- The purpose of the Remuneration Committee is to assist the board of directors (the“Board”) of Value Partners Group Limited 惠理集團有限公司 (the “Company”) in determining the policy and structure for the remuneration of executive directors, evaluating the performance of executive directors, reviewing incentive schemes and directors’ service contracts and fixing the remuneration packages for all directors and senior management.
+- The purpose of the Remuneration Committee is to assist the board of directors (the“Board”) of Value Partners Group Limited 惠理集團有限公司 (the “Company”) in determining the policy and structure for the remuneration of directors, evaluating the performance of directors, reviewing incentive schemes and directors’ service contracts and fixing the remuneration packages for all directors and senior management.

 - The Remuneration Committee shall be appointed by the Board from time to time and shall consist of not less than three non-executive directors, a majority of which shall be independent non-executive directors who shall meet and maintain the independence requirements from time to time as stipulated in the Rules Governing the Listing of Securities on the Stock Exchange of Hong Kong Limited (the “Listing Rules”).
 The Board shall appoint one member of the Remuneration Committee as the Chairman and he or she must be an independent non-executive director.

 - The Remuneration Committee shall meet at least twice annually, or more frequently if circumstances require.

 - The Chairman (or in his or her absence, a member designated by the Chairman) shall preside at all meetings of the Remuneration Committee.
 A quorum shall be three members.